TurnBasedTacticsGame/CodeName.EventEngine/README.md

 ### When are events required?

-- Non-deterministic code (run RNG, then save RNG result to event, don't use RNG result directly)
-  - Events are used to snapshot the randomly generated value so that the same value can be used when replaying the event log.
+- Non-deterministic code.
+This is supported, but must be done in a specific way.
+See [common desync issues](#common-desync-issues).
 - When event handlers need to react to events that are happening.

 ### Accessing event results in event handlers

-- Accessing GameState after applying GameEvent
+- Accessing GameState after applying GameEvent IS supported.
-  - This is supported.

-- Accessing GameEvent after applying the GameEvent
-  - This is NOT supported.
+- Accessing GameEvent after applying the GameEvent is NOT supported.
   - This is enforced by GenerativeGameStateTracker and RegenerativeGameStateTracker.

 ```cs